Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 Domestic Violence in California

-Domestic violence describes a range of harm committed in the context of a domestic relationship, usually between spouses, intimate partners, or relatives, but in some jurisdictions, it can also include roommates or other members of the household.
+Domestic violence refers to various forms of harm in a home relationship.
+This often happens between spouses, partners, or family members.
+In some areas, it can also include roommates or other household members.

-Examples of physical acts that can arise from domestic violence include punching, hitting, slapping, or shoving.
-However, it could extend to other patterns of abusive behavior, like threats of violence, sexual abuse, emotional abuse, and financial abuse.
+Examples of behavior that can arise from domestic violence include punching, hitting, slapping, or shoving.
+However, it could also include other types of abusive behavior.
+This includes threats of violence, sexual abuse, emotional abuse, and financial abuse.

 The law applies to your ex-wife, ex-husband, and former cohabitant.